matheuscaet/go-study/README.md

 - **Structs and Interfaces**: Custom data types, methods, and interface implementations in Go
 - **Pointers**: Memory addresses, pointer declarations, and dereferencing in Go
 - **Loops**: Different ways to iterate through data structures
+- **Goroutines**: Concurrent programming with goroutines and channels in Go

 ## Contributing